 Like anyone, Spacey needs a skilled, knowledgeable and experienced lawyer to handle his case.

 If you need such an attorney when facing a criminal charge in Montgomery County, Fort Bend County, Houston or elsewhere in Harris County, contact the Neal Davis Law Firm today.
-We’ll quickly provide a free legal review of your case.
+We’ll quickly provide a legal review of your case.

 And if you engage our law firm, we will defend your legal rights where that defense belongs — in the legal system.